datafolklabs/cement/README.md

 ### Docker

-This project includes a `docker-compose` configuration that sets up all required services, and dependencies for development.
+This project includes a `docker-compose` configuration that sets up all required services, and dependencies for development and testing.
 This is the recommended path for local development, and is the only fully supported option.

 The following creates all required docker containers, and launches an ASH shell within the `cement` dev container for development.
 ```